rsbiello/Genome_annotation/README.md

 # Genome_annotation

-This repository contains example pipelines used for **genome annotation**, with a focus on two main steps:
+This repository contains example pipelines used for **genome annotation**, with a focus on three main steps:

 1. **Transposable element annotation**